Skip to Content

 For general entry requirements see Massey University entry requirements.

 To gain the certificate you must pass courses to a total of at least 60 credits.
 No R grade passes can be included in the Certificate of Business Studies.

-At least 45 credits must be taken from the Schedule for the Bachelor of Business degree.
 Up to 15 credits may be taken from Schedules for other undergraduate degrees.

 Candidate who has completed the requirements for the Certificate in Business Studies may apply to transfer the Certificate courses towards an undergraduate diploma or degree of the University, provided that any such courses shall comply with the Regulations for the diploma or degree in question.

 A candidate who has been awarded a Certificate in Business Studies may apply to cross-credit up to 15 credits of Certificate courses (which shall normally be at 100-level) towards an undergraduate degree of the University, provided that any such courses shall comply with the Regulations for that degree.
 A candidate who wishes to credit courses totalling more than 15 credits in terms of this Regulations will be required to surrender the Certificate in Business Studies before transfer of credit will be granted.

 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas and Graduate Certificates